Deconstructing the Goldilocks Zone of Neural Network Initialization: Revisiting the Goldilocks Zone

 Linearity of differentiation ensures that this equation is valid for the full-batch Hessian, too.
-Indeed, the full G-term and the full H-term are just the averages of the per-sample quantities $G^{\mu}_{*}$ and $H^{\mu}_{*}$ defined in \cref{Eq:GN}, respectively.
+Indeed, the full G-term and the full H-term are just the averages of the per-sample quantities $\mathcal{G}^{\mu}$ and $\mathcal{H}^{\mu}$ defined in \cref{Eq:GN}, respectively.
 Thus, we will abuse this notation and refer to their full counterparts in the same way where appropriate.
 In this case, the probability vectors $p$ and $p'$ can be viewed as matrices.

 Returning to our discussion on the shape of the Goldilocks zone, we remark that $T=\alpha^L$ yields $H'=\alpha^{-2}H$ (as this temperature ensures $p=p'$).
 Since the measures of positive curvature and local convexity are robust to scaling of the Hessian matrix, we conclude that \emph{initialization of any norm can be in the Goldilocks zone provided an appropriate softmax temperature} (see Figure \ref{Fig:IntroGoldilocks}).
-Now that the connection between the initialization norm and the Goldilocks zone is compromised, we leverage \cref{Eq:GNS} to establish the more fundamental principles governing positive curvature in neural networks.
+Now that the connection between the initialization norm and the Goldilocks zone is much less credible, we leverage \cref{Eq:GNS} to establish the fundamental principles governing positive curvature in neural networks.

 \paragraph{Gauss-Newton decomposition.} The Gauss-Newton decomposition in \cref{Eq:GN} is a common entry point for many studies on the Hessian of large neural networks.
 The Hessian exhibits a ``bulk-outlier'' eigenspectrum with the majority of eigenvalues small and clustered around zero and only a handful of large positive outliers \citep{sagun, gurari, ghorbani}.
-This decomposition is inherited from the individual spectra of $G_{*}$ and $H_{*}$ with the top and the bulk eigenvalues attributed to these two terms, respectively.
+This decomposition is inherited from the individual spectra of $\mathcal{G}$ and $\mathcal{H}$ with the top and the bulk eigenvalues attributed to these two terms, respectively.
 We present a survey of works concerned with this phenomenon in Appendix \ref{App:GaussNewton}.

-\paragraph{Rediscovering the Goldilocks zone.} We are now in position to describe the exact conditions that result in an excess of positive curvature---the hallmark of the Goldilocks zone.
-The eigenstructures of the individual terms in the Gauss-Newton decomposition of the Hessian suggest that the G-term is the one and only source of positive curvature of the Hessian, and so
+\paragraph{Rediscovering the Goldilocks zone.} We are now in position to describe the exact conditions that result in prevalence of positive curvature---the hallmark of the Goldilocks zone.
+The eigenstructures of the individual terms in the Gauss-Newton decomposition of the Hessian suggest that the G-term is the one and only source of positive curvature of the loss, and so